When packing for a trip abroad, one of the biggest things you need to consider is which travel card to take with you.

 Anyhow, they’re no longer available in the UK anyway so best to just ignore them.

-When it comes to using these cards for travel, Transferwise simply can’t compete with Monzo or Revolut.
+When it comes to using these cards for travel, Wise (formerly TransferWise) simply can’t compete with Monzo or Revolut.

 This is because they charge you transaction fees (0.35-2.85%) for using your card abroad.

-What I absolutely love about Transferwise is that they have the lowest conversion fees when it comes to receiving international money transfers and converting it into GBP.
+What I absolutely love about Wise is that they have the lowest conversion fees when it comes to receiving international money transfers and converting it into GBP.

-As such we use our Tranferwise account a lot for our business!
+As such we use our Wise account a lot for our business!